Dec 29 2008

 • Balance the Fatty Acids in Your Body [6]

-Scientific studies show that people eating two tablespoons of virgin organic olive oil daily for one week show less oxidation of LDLs and higher levels of antioxidants in their blood.
+Scientific studies show that people eating two tablespoons of virgin organic olive oil daily for one week show less oxidation of LDLs and higher levels of antioxidants in their blood [7] .

 If you use extra virgin organic olive oil, you will benefit from higher levels of antioxidants, especially vitamin E and phenols, the same compounds found in grapes, because the olive oil is less processed.

-7 Common Uses of Organic Olive Oil
+7 Uses for Organic Olive Oil

 1. Cooking – Start using organic olive oil for cooking or as a replacement whenever a recipe calls for butter.